What Is Musical Echolalia?

 Sometimes it’s complicated.

-Sometimes it reveals something about who we were becoming without realizing it.
+Sometimes it reveals something about who we are without realizing it.

 ⸻